 - Take advantage of tax credits

-Our Tax Law attorneys work aggressively to ensure your tax matter is handled with the care you should expect from a firm that has been around for over 40 years.
-With locations throughout Central Florida, our attorneys are happy to meet you in the location that is most convenient to you.
-With our Main office in Orlando, we have 12 other offices including Clermont, Cocoa, Daytona, Kissimmee, Leesburg, Melbourne, Ocala, Orange City, St. Cloud, Titusville, and The Villages.
+Our tax law attorneys work to ensure your tax matter is handled with the care you should expect from a firm that has been around for over 40 years.
+With locations throughout central Florida, our attorneys are happy to meet you in the location that is most convenient to you.

-Speak with a member of the Bogin, Munns & Munns team today to schedule a consultation with an experienced Florida tax law attorney.
-Call our offices at (855) 686-6752 to set up an appointment.
-You can also email us using the online form on our contact page, and a member of our team will respond as soon as possible.
-Based in the heart of Orlando, we have the skills and knowledge necessary to help you ease your tax burden and save money.
+Speak with a member of the Bogin, Munns & Munns team today to schedule a consultation with our Florida tax law firm.
+Call our offices at (407) 578-9696 to set up an appointment.

 IRS & Florida Department of Revenue Tax

 Tax law is divided into both federal tax and state tax.
 Federal Income tax became law in 1913 when the Sixteenth Amendment to the U.S. Constitution was ratified.
 While some states do not have an income tax, all residents and citizens of the United States are subject to federal income tax.

 The first way to reduce the taxes you owe is to lower your income.
 This is, of course, not the result most people want.
 Planning taxes should save you money in the long run, not force you to earn less!

 When you fill out your taxes, you need to list your deductions.
 This is the primary way that many tax law attorneys in Orlando and across the country help their clients avoid unnecessary taxes.
 For example, you may be able to deduct items like: